jacek-jaskolski/reward-points/README.md

 This is a React app that calculate reward points earned by customers for completing transactions during a month period.
 The app takes a record of every transaction and calculates the reward points earned by each customer per month and total.

+## Demo

+You can run the app directly from your browser using the sandbox by [clicking here](https://codesandbox.io/p/github/jacek-jaskolski/reward-points/main).
+If you encounter any errors during the initial load, try refreshing the page.
+Please note that the frontend may start faster than the backend.

 ## Installation

 Before running the app, you need to install all the required dependencies.
 To do this, run the following command: